The Scottish Shutter Company history from its tentative beginnings in 1987 to the award-winning business it is today.

 Nigel Botterill

-The founder and chief executive of N5, The Best of, and The Entrepreneurs’ Circle
+The founder and chief executive of N5, The Best of, and The Entrepreneurs’ Circle.

 He is a best-selling author of two business books helping small businesses grow.

-BOTTYHe is also the first-ever non-American (and two-time winner) to be awarded the GKIC Marketer of the Year Award.
+He is also the first-ever non-American (and two-time winner) to be awarded the GKIC Marketer of the Year Award.